LouisBarranqueiro/hexo-theme-tranquilpeak/README.md

 ### For developers ###

-To modify theme and understand better the code, consult the following documentation : [developer documentation](https://github.com/LouisBarranqueiro/tranquil-peak-hexo-theme/blob/master/docs/developer.md)
+To understand better the code and modify the theme, consult the following documentation : [developer documentation](https://github.com/LouisBarranqueiro/tranquil-peak-hexo-theme/blob/master/docs/developer.md)

+## Contributing ##

+All kinds of contributions (enhancements, new features, documentation & code improvements, issues & bugs reporting) are welcome.

 ## License ##